Magnetism in Gemstones

 All color and magnetism in natural gem Spinel is derived from the non-gem Spinel species that are in solid solution series with it.
 In other words, color and magnetic susceptibility are due to a small degree of inter-species mixing.
 For example, iron can mix into gem Spinel to create blue and gray colors when colorless magnesium ions are partly substituted by iron ions derived from Hercynite Spinel.
 Chromium ions from Chromite Spinel can substitute for aluminum ions in gem Spinel to produce red color.
 Cobalt ions from Cochromite can substitute for magnesium ions in gem Spinel to create blue color.

-This exchange of these chromophores within Spinel minerals is illustrated by the Hercynite specimen pictured below.
-In addition to the mostly black color from iron (Hercynite), we can see pink color from chromium (Chromite) and blue color possibly from cobalt (Cochromite).
+This exchange of these chromophores within Spinel minerals is illustrated by the Hercynite mineral specimen pictured below.
+This specimen has 4 colors, and appears to be a mixture of several Spinel species besides Hercynite.
+In addition to the dominant black color from iron (Hercynite), we can see pink color from chromium (Chromite) and blue color possibly from cobalt (Cochromite).
 The white color is likely marble matrix.

 Causes of Color

-The complete story of color in gem Spinel is complex, and even though researchers have studied the subject for years, some questions remain.
+In gem Spinel (species Spinel), the complete story of color is complex, and even though researchers have studied the subject for years, some questions remain.
 Fundamentally, Spinel color is created by 3 transition metals: iron, chromium and cobalt.
 These metal ions replace the colorless magnesium ions in gem Spinel.
 Iron creates blue and gray colors, and iron is the source of the gray "mask" that is ubiquitous in Spinel.
 Cobalt creates only blue color.
 Red and pink color in Spinel is created when chromium ions replace the aluminum ions.
 Combinations of these 3 metals in varying ratios and concentrations produces non-primary colors such as purple and orange.
-Intervalence charge transfer between ferrous iron (Fe2+) and ferric iron (Fe3+) contributes green color (D'Ippolito et. al., 2015), although Spinels with green as the primary body color are rare.
-Natural yellow Spinel is extremely rare and has only recently been found, although synthetic yellow Spinel has been created in China.
+Intervalence charge transfer between ferrous iron (Fe2+) and ferric iron (Fe3+) contributes green color (D'Ippolito et. al., 2015), although Spinels with green as the primary body color are very rare.
+Natural yellow Spinel is extremely rare and has only recently been found.

 Hercynite Specimen, Eifel, Germany